MDPuneethReddy/personalblog/public/posts/antd-table-export-to-csv-pdf-reactjs-typescript.md

     )
 }
 ```
-Check out<a style="color: blue" href=" https://www.npmjs.com/package/react-to-print"> https://www.npmjs.com/package/react-to-print</a> <a style="color: blue" href="https://www.npmjs.com/package/react-csv">https://www.npmjs.com/package/react-csv</a>  ,  documentations.
+Check out<a style="color: blue" href=" https://www.npmjs.com/package/react-to-print" target="_blank"> https://www.npmjs.com/package/react-to-print</a>,  <a style="color: blue" href="https://www.npmjs.com/package/react-csv" target="_blank">https://www.npmjs.com/package/react-csv</a>  ,  documentations.

 ### CONCLUSION:
 In this blog, we have created an table and we use “react-csv” to export the table to the CSV file.
 We used “react-to-print” to export antd table to PDF file in Reactjs functional component using typescript and useRef hook with complete code and explanation.

-If you like the content please share it with your friends, You can check more technology blogs here<a style="color: blue" href=" https://mdpuneethreddy.com"> https://mdpuneethreddy.com</a>
+If you like the content please share it with your friends, You can check more technology blogs here<a style="color: blue" href="/"> https://mdpuneethreddy.com</a>